Esquilinchuche: Residents and town amenities

 The residents of this mostly agricultural community for the most part dedicate themselves to agricultural pursuits.
 The several small stores ("pulperias") are set in the living rooms of houses.
 There are no lodging or other amenities to be found other than freshly prepared foods occasionally offered by some pulperias.
 El Esquilinchuche boasts a fine Catholic church, an elementary school, a large soccer field, and good quality residential freshwater from a water tower or "pila" set on a low hill next to the Rivera ranch.
 Electricity first came to the community in the early 1990s.
 Cell phones now are in common use among the residents of this town that in 2005 boasted one telephone.

 During Hurricane Mitch in 1998 the Guayape river lapped at the edges of the town, swallowing three residences that had been built a few feet below the level of the rest of the town.
 Other than some livestock, there were no fatalities.

+Sports Facility

+The town gathering place is a full size campo de Futbol where people can be seen playing futbol at all times of the day and evening.
+Larger town events use this sports area.

+School

+Esquilinchuche has a primary school.
+Middle and High School students travel to surrounding communities like Catacamas and Juticalpa.